When the odds don’t matter: Rifle Bears ready to square off against The Classical Academy in battle for state title

 Had it not been for his stout defense, chances are Rifle head coach Todd Casebier would be in football purgatory.

-“We’d be turning our gear in,” Cesebier said.
+“We’d be turning our gear in,” Casebier said.
 “That’s easy.”

 By now, anyone who pays attention to high school football in Garfield County knows the story.
 The underdog, No. 4-ranked Bears proved any naysayers wrong by edging then-undefeated, No. 1-ranked Glenwood Springs by putting forth a dramatic, story-book finish on May 8 in Demons territory.